hhsieh00/macadamia/README.md

 The code produces a number of output files that are automatically sorted into various folders.
 The organizational structure of these folders and specific output files are as follows:

-1. A folder containing all searches for a given object named "archival_search_OBJECTNAME" in the specified base directory.
+1. A folder containing all searches for a given object named "`archival_search_OBJECTNAME`" in the specified base directory.
 Searches for different instruments and/or at different times will all be placed in this folder.

-2. Individual folders for specific telescopes and/or instruments and search time periods named "TELESCOPE_STARTSEARCHDATE_ENDSEARCHDATE" in each object folder.
+2. Individual folders for specific telescopes, search start date, and search end date named "`TELESCOPE_YYYYMMDD_YYYYMMDD`" in each object folder.

-3. A file named log_archival_photometry_YYYYMMDD_HHMMSS.txt logging various processing data for each run of this code.
+3. A file named `log_archival_photometry_YYYYMMDD_HHMMSS.txt` logging various processing data for each run of this code.

-4. A file named ssois_results_TARGETNAME_YYYYMMDD_YYYYMMDD.txt: a table of SSOIS search results
+4. A file named `ssois_results_TARGETNAME_YYYYMMDD_YYYYMMDD.txt`: a table of SSOIS search results

-5. A file named ssois_results_TARGETNAME_YYYYMMDD_YYYYMMDD_ephems.txt: a table of SSOIS search results with additional observational geometry data, including expected magnitudes according to Horizons, to aid in manual identification of usable data.
+5. A file named `ssois_results_TARGETNAME_YYYYMMDD_YYYYMMDD_ephems.txt`: a table of SSOIS search results with additional observational geometry data, including expected magnitudes according to Horizons, to aid in manual identification of usable data.

-6. Original downloaded FITS files (compressed using fpack), located in a sub-folder named "data_files_orig".
+6. Original downloaded FITS files (compressed using `fpack`), located in a sub-folder named "`data_files_orig`".

-7. Extracted extension data containing the predicted positions of the target object (as FITS files compressed using fpack), located in a sub-folder named "data_files_ext_wcs", where the extension number NN of each extension is recorded in each FITS file's filename (i.e., *_NN_wcs.fits.fz).
+7. Extracted extension data containing the predicted positions of the target object (as FITS files compressed using `fpack`), located in a sub-folder named "`data_files_ext_wcs`", where the extension number NN of each extension is recorded in each FITS file's filename (i.e., `*_NN_wcs.fits.fz`).

-8. Background-subtracted extension data containing the predicted positions of the target object (as FITS files compressed using fpack) that were used for aperture photometry, located in a sub-folder named "data_files_ext_wcs_bgsub"
+8. Background-subtracted extension data containing the predicted positions of the target object (as FITS files compressed using `fpack`) that were used for aperture photometry, located in a sub-folder named "`data_files_ext_wcs_bgsub`"

-9. Various files pertaining to field source photometry, located in a sub-folder named "field_source_photometry".
+9. Various files pertaining to field source photometry, located in a sub-folder named "`field_source_photometry`".
    Included files include files following the formats of (where prefixes for all of these files indicate the corresponding image file):

-   *.field_source_photometry.txt: x,y and RA,Dec coordinates, fluxes, signal-to-noise ratios, and computed magnitudes of field sources)
+   `*.field_source_photometry.txt`: x,y and RA,Dec coordinates, fluxes, signal-to-noise ratios, and computed magnitudes of field sources)

-   *.zeropoint_histogram?.pdf: histogram plots of zeropoints corresponding to each field source used for absolute
+   `*.zeropoint_histogram?.pdf`: histogram plots of zeropoints corresponding to each field source used for absolute
                                photometric calibration, where histogram1 plots show the initial distribution of calculated zeropoints and histogram2 plots show the distribution of calculated zeropoints after outlier rejection (which is the distribution used to compute the final zeropoint of each image)

-   *.field_source_apertures.pdf: plots of each image with circles around detected field sources
+   `*.field_source_apertures.pdf`: plots of each image with circles around detected field sources

-   *.field_sources.txt: x,y and RA,Dec coordinates of detected field sources
+   `*.field_sources.txt`: x,y and RA,Dec coordinates of detected field sources

-   *.refcat_calib_stars.txt: table of field sources matched to Refcat2 catalog reference stars with catalogued
+   `*.refcat_calib_stars.txt`: table of field sources matched to Refcat2 catalog reference stars with catalogued
                              magnitudes in Pan-STARRS1 filters, and computed equivalent magnitudes in SDSS and Johnson-Cousins broadband filters)

-10. Various files pertaining to target photometry, located in a sub-folder named "target_photometry".
+10. Various files pertaining to target photometry, located in a sub-folder named "`target_photometry`".
 Included files include files following the formats of:

-    *.target_candidate_sources.txt: x,y and RA/Dec coordinates of detected target candidate sources
+    `*.target_candidate_sources.txt`: x,y and RA/Dec coordinates of detected target candidate sources

-    *.target_ap*arcsec.pdf: plots of each image with circles around target detections showing the photometry aperture and annuli used to measure the sky background
+    `*.target_ap*arcsec.pdf`: plots of each image with circles around target detections showing the photometry aperture and annuli used to measure the sky background

-    target_phot_results.ap*arcsec.txt: tables of detection metadata and output photometry for all usable images found by SSOIS and have had photometry successfully measured
+    `target_phot_results.ap*arcsec.txt`: tables of detection metadata and output photometry for all usable images found by SSOIS and have had photometry successfully measured